moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

 yarn test
 ```

-If everything was successfull you'll see output like the following:
+If everything was successful, you'll see output like the following:

 ![Run yarn build and yarn test](/images/builders/tutorials/oracles/phala/phala-5.webp)

 ### Deploy {: #deploy }

-To deploy your aggregator contract for the specificed asset / base pair to your EVM ContainerChain, use the following command:
+To deploy your aggregator contract for the specified asset / base pair to your EVM ContainerChain, use the following command:

 ```bash
 yarn deploy